 Adhesions on the cervix can lead to more than just period pain.
 Dyspareunia, also known as intercourse pain, is commonly caused by adhesions forming within a woman’s reproductive system.
 Many women who have adhesions in their reproductive tract or have cervixes that are out of alignment also experience pain during sexual intercourse.
 The same adhesions that constrict the cervix can also constrict the vaginal walls, leading to pain when stretched.

 Unfortunately, this condition often goes untreated because of the personal, sensitive nature of the topic — and reluctance to discuss it with a doctor.
 If you experience pain during or after intercourse, we encourage you to learn more about this condition that affects millions of women.

 To read more about the role of the cervix in intercourse pain, read Three Common Causes of Deep Penetration Pain.

 Conventional treatment for adhesions involves laparoscopic surgery to lyse (burn) any adhesions.
 However, few women are willing to undergo surgery in a very delicate, personal area when their chief complaint is menstrual pain.

-Clear Passage Therapies (CPT) offers a unique and effective alternative that directly treats adhesions and the cervix.
-Using manual physical therapy techniques, CPT therapists deform and detach adhesions.
+Clear Passage offers a unique and effective alternative that directly treats adhesions and the cervix.
+Using manual physical therapy techniques, our therapists deform and detach adhesions.
 They also gently enable the cervix to move back to its natural position.
 Following treatment, may women report that their menstrual pain is significantly decreased or gone.
 Many women who previously experienced pain with intercourse also report that sex is no longer painful.
-To learn more about our treatment for menstrual cramps or how CPT can decrease painful intercourse, see our menstrual pain page or intercourse pain page.
+To learn more about our treatment for menstrual cramps or how we can decrease painful intercourse, see our menstrual pain page or dyspareunia page.